kuzzleio/kuzzle/doc/2/guides/getting-started/7-modify-api-behavior/index.md

 # Modify API behavior

-Kuzzle allows to modify API action behavior with a very precise middleware-like system.
+Kuzzle allows to modify API actions behavior with a very precise middleware-like system.

 This system makes it possible to modify the execution flow of requests processed by Kuzzle.

 ## Events

-Each time a request is executed, Kuzzle will emit several events in order to be able to influence the life cycle of the request processing.
+Every time a request is executed, Kuzzle emits several events to allow changing the life cycle of the processing request.

-There is many different events available, you can see the complete list here: [Kuzzle events](/core/2/api/some-link).
+There are many different events available, you can see the complete list here: [Kuzzle events](/core/2/api/some-link).

 ### API events

-The most frequently used events are those identifying the API action that has been executed.
-Kuzzle will emit one event before it starts processing the action and one event before sending back the response.
+The most frequently used events are those emitted directly by the API action that is being executed.
+Kuzzle emits one event before it starts processing the action, and another one before sending the response back to the client.

 The format of those events is the following:
  - `<controller>:before<Action>`: emitted before processing
- - `<controller>:after<action>`: emitted after processing, before sending back the response
+ - `<controller>:after<Action>`: emitted after processing, before sending back the response

 Restarts your application with the following command to display events: `DEBUG=kuzzle:events npm run dev`

 ::: info
-Kuzzle use the [debug](https://www.npmjs.com/package/debug) package to display messages.
+Kuzzle uses the [debug](https://www.npmjs.com/package/debug) package to display messages.
-Learn more about debug message in the [Debugging Kuzzle](/core/2/debugging) guide.
+Learn more about debug messages in the [Debugging Kuzzle](/core/2/debugging) guide.
 :::

 Then execute the `server:now` action with Kourou: `kourou server:now`